+On October 23, 2008, our Form N-2 shelf registration statement was declared effective by the SEC.
+The shelf registration permits us to offer, from time to time, up to \$1 billion of our common stock, preferred stock, debt securities, warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, and subscription rights.
 As a closed-end investment company regulated as a BDC under the 1940 Act, we are prohibited from selling shares of our common stock at a price below the current net asset value of the stock, or NAV, unless our stockholders approve such a sale and our Board of Directors makes certain determinations.

-On May 26, 2011, subject to certain Board of Director determinations, our stockholders approved our ability to sell or otherwise issue shares of our common stock at a price below its then current net asset value per share for a twelve month period expiring on the anniversary of the date of stockholder approval.
-In any such case, the price at which our common stock would be issued and sold may not be less than a price that, in the determination of our Board of Directors, closely approximates the market value of such common stock.
-Any sale of the Company's common stock at a price below NAV would have a dilutive effect on our NAV.
+On February 8, 2010, subject to certain Board of Director determinations, our stockholders approved our ability to sell or otherwise issue shares of our common stock at a price below its then current net asset value per share for a twelve month period expiring on the anniversary of the date of stockholder approval.
+In any such case, the price at which our common stock would be issued and sold may not be less than a price, that in the determination of our Board of Directors, closely approximates the market value of such common stock.
+Any sale of our common stock at a price below NAV would have a dilutive effect on our NAV.